 Week 3-4: Formation of “Budlets”

 The flowering stretch (spurt of growth) starts slowing down when your cannabis plants start forming tiny buds (also known as budlets).
 Now, we enter the second leg of the cannabis flowering cycle.
-Each stage of the bloom cycle is more critical than the last, so you should be very careful since any mistake or problem can affect your yield or harvest quality.
+Each stage of the bloom cycle is more critical than the last, so you should be very careful since any mistake or problem can impact your yield or the quality of your harvest.

 👉 Related: How to Dry and Cure Weed Fast & Easy